-- (a) Each permittee may conduct significant repairs of essential public service systems and infrastructure in emergency situations with a self-waiver of the provisions of this Order. - (1) Where the self-waiver has been invoked, the permittee shall submit to the Regional Water Board Executive Officer a statement of the occurrence of the emergency, an explanation of the circumstances, and the measures that were implement to reduce the threat to water quality, no later than 30 business days after the situation of emergency has passed. - 8.
-Municipal Employee and Municipal Contractor Training - (a) Each permittee shall, no later than (12 months after Order adoption date and annually thereafter before June 30), train all of their employees and contractors in targeted positions (whose interactions, jobs, and activities affect storm water quality) on the requirements of the overall storm water management program to: - (1) Promote a clear understanding of the potential for activities to pollute storm water. - (2) Identify opportunities to require, implement, and maintain appropriate BMPs in their line of work. - (b) Each permittee shall, no later than (12, months after Order adoption date and annually thereafter before June 30), train all of their employees and contractors who use or have the potential to use pesticides or fertilizers (whether or not they normally apply these as part of their work).
-Training programs shall address: - (1) The potential for pesticide-related surface water toxicity. - (2) Proper use, handling, and disposal of pesticides. - (3) Least toxic methods of pest prevention and control, including IPM. - (4) Reduction of pesticide use. - (c) Each permittee shall, no later than (12, months after Order adoption date) and annually thereafter before June 30, train all of their employees and contractors who are responsible for illicit connections and illicit/ illegal discharges.
-Training programs shall address: - (1) Identification - (2) Investigation - (3) Termination - (4) Cleanup - (5) Reporting of Incidents - (6) Documentation of Incidents
+- (a) Each Permittee may conduct repairs of essential public service systems and infrastructure in emergency situations with a self-waiver of the provisions of this - (1) Where the self-waiver has been invoked, the Permittee shall submit to the Regional Water Board Executive Officer a statement of the occurrence of the emergency, an explanation of the circumstances, and the measures that were implemented to reduce the threat to water quality, no later than 30 business days after the situation of emergency has passed. - Minor repairs of essential public service systems and infrastructure in emergency situations (can be completed in less than one day) are not subject to the notification provisions.
+Appropriate BMPs to reduce the threat to water quality shall be implemented.

+8. Municipal Employee and Municipal Contractor Training

+- (a) Each Permittee shall, no later than one year after Order adoption (insert date) and annually thereafter before June 30, train all of their employees and contractors in targeted positions (whose interactions, jobs, and activities affect storm water quality) on the requirements of the overall storm water management program to: - (1) Promote a clear understanding of the potential for activities to pollute storm - Identify opportunities to require, implement, and maintain appropriate (2) BMPs in their line of work. - (b) Each Permittee shall, no later than one year after Order adoption (insert date) and annually thereafter before June 30, train all of their employees and contractors who use or have the potential to use pesticides or fertilizers (whether or not they normally apply these as part of their work).
+Training programs shall address: - (1) The potential for pesticide-related surface water toxicity. - (2) Proper use, handling, and disposal of pesticides. - (3) Least toxic methods of pest prevention and control, including IPM. - (4) Reduction of pesticide use. - (c) Each Permittee shall, no later than one year after Order adoption (insert date) and annually thereafter before June 30, train all of their employees and contractors who are responsible for illicit connections and illicit/illegal discharges.
+Training programs shall address: - (1) Identification - (2) Investigation - (3) Termination - (4) Cleanup - (5) Reporting of Incidents

+(6) Documentation of Incidents